After the challenging events of this past year, investors have had their eye on the best Covid vaccine stocks on the market.

 It also does not have to be stored at extremely cold temperatures.

-This US has been using this vaccine for several months now, while countries in South America and Europe are starting to authorize it.
+The US has been using this vaccine for several months, while South America and Europe countries are starting to authorize it.

 Johnson & Johnson is a great long term stock choice for investors who want to play it safe.

-While no stock is without its risk, J&J is a powerhouse in both the healthcare and consumer goods sectors.
+While no stock is without risk, J&J is a powerhouse in the healthcare and consumer goods sectors.

-They have also consistently increased their dividend yield every year for the past 50 years.
+They have also consistently increased their dividend yield yearly for the past 50 years.

 JNJ stock is currently trading at a five-year high.